Designing Robots to Help Women: SPECULATION

-As well, certain clothes can be impractical, such as high heels, which can lead to foot pain or tripping, or even merely a lack of clothes with (large) pockets, leading to increased use of handbags, which can be stolen~\cite{ichikawa2005s}.
-In some countries, women can be hassled or killed if they do not clothe themselves in a certain way (e.g., by \emph{Mutawa} "religious police" or relatives, if a \emph{hijab} is deemed to not be sufficiently set); 15 girls were reportedly burned alive in 2002 in an incident when the Mutawa beat girls trying to escape from a burning school without their hijabs~\cite{chesler2010ban}.
-Women are also more targeted by the fashion and cosmetics industries, which are among the biggest international businesses, and encouraged to spend more time on physical appearance and beauty products (e.g., seeking to avoid tanning in Asia)~\cite{rondilla2007lighter}.
+Like with clothing, women are also more targeted by the fashion and cosmetics industries, which are among the biggest international businesses, and encouraged to spend more time on physical appearance (e.g., seeking to avoid tanning in Asia)~\cite{rondilla2007lighter}.
 As well, products are sometimes sold at higher prices targeting women that only differ in packaging, fragrance, or color (e.g., razors similar to those sold to men, but just in pink color); such gender-based price segmentation has been described as a "pink tax", and has also been observed to some extent in Sweden~\cite{kardetoft2022pink}.